gruntjs-updater/grunt-prepare-build/README.md

 # grunt-prepare-build

-> The best Grunt plugin ever.
+> A Grunt plugin to prepare your build process.
+  Update the version number, Commit the last changes and create a GIT tag.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`